Guild For Structural Integration

-The Guild for Structural Integration (GSI) is an association of Structural Integration practitioners and associates who pledge to persevere through the long-term personal challenges which Dr. Rolf’s teaching and work present.
+The Guild for Structural Integration was founded and named by Dr. Ida P. Rolf in the mid-sixties.
+Today the Guild for Structural Integration (GSI) is an association of Structural Integration practitioners and associates who are dedicated to preserving Dr. Rolf’s teaching and work.
 Association with the Guild implies not only a commitment to professional excellence in the performance of Dr. Rolf’s standard ten-session series of Structural Integration, it also indicates a resolution to explore a path of personal growth which includes the transcendental vertical line.

 The principles and structural techniques expressed in Dr. Ida Rolf’s series for ten Structural Integration sessions are the core of the Guild’s Basic Training Program.
 This 540- hour certification program is completed residentially in an 8- week Phase II and a 9-week Phase III, according to Dr. Rolf's traditional format—first by successfully completing the Basic Training class as an “Auditor" (Phase II) and then returning as a “Practitioner” (Phase III).
 With the successful completion of Phases I-III, a GSI graduate will be eligible to apply to the Federation of State Massage Therapy Boards (FSMTB) to take the Massage and Bodywork Licensing Examination (MBLEx) as well as the Certification Exam for Structural Integration(CESI) offered through the Certification Board for Structural Integration(CBSI).

 The Guild's Prerequisite is an intensive 190 hour, five-week series of classes designed for students who require formal bodywork training and are seeking massage licensure .
 This phase allows students to gain the foundational skills and knowledge needed to succeed as an Auditor and Practitioner of Dr. Ida P. Rolf's Method of Structural Integration and beyond.

 Phase 11 Auditor